All Episodes

 I know they're in an alternative universe.

-The progressive inclination toward premature exhilaration over flawed Democrat bills is often matched with a flawed sense of what's politically possible and politically popular.
+Listen to this: the progressive inclination toward premature exhilaration over flawed Democrat bills is often matched with a flawed sense of what's politically possible and politically popular.

 The right likes to call the health bill Obamacare.

-A better name would be Baucus Conrad Nelson, Lincoln, Lieberman, and some other senators care.
+A better name would be Baucus, Conrad, Nelson, Lincoln, Lieberman, and some other senators care.

 The left was eagerly applauding a bill before it was finished, despite the fact that it was and is seriously flawed.